Krampus with babies postcard (via riptheskull/Flickr user)

 Clearly, these videos represent a more contemporary phenomenon than the postcard fad of bygone days.
 So do the cards depict the Krampus in his purer, original form?
 What should a “real” Krampus look like?

-Krampuslauf Graz in Salzburg in 2009 (photograph by Alexander Koch)
+Krampuslauf Graz in Graz, Austria in 2009 (photograph by Alexander Koch)

 There’s nothing like trying to put together a Krampus costume to add urgency to this question.
 Alongside co-Krampus Al Guerrero, I am currently helping to organize a Krampus run as well as other costumed outings in Los Angeles.
 We have more than a dozen people sculpting masks and handcrafting costumes weft by weft, each of them striving to create that “real” Krampus look.
 And our group is not alone.
 Philadelphia and Portland preceded us by a couple years, and all the while we are learning of new groups in Bloomington, Indiana; Detroit; Elgin, Illinois; Green Bay, Wisconsin; Indianapolis; New Orleans; Omaha, Nebraska; Portsmouth, New Hampshire; Providence, Rhode Island; Richmond, Virginia; Saint Louis, Missouri; Washington, DC; and Ypsilanti, Michigan.
 So there are lots of people asking: “What should a Krampus really look like?”